longhorn/website/content/docs/1.4.1/advanced-resources/rwx-workloads.md

 # Introduction

-For each actively in use RWX volume Longhorn will create a `share-manager-<volume-name>` Pod in the `longhorn-system` namespace.
-This Pod is responsible for exporting a Longhorn volume via a NFSv4 server that is running inside the Pod.
-There is also a service created for each RWX volume, and that is used as an endpoint for the actual NFSv4 client connection.
+Longhorn creates a dedicated `share-manager-<volume-name>` Pod within the `longhorn-system` namespace for each RWX volume that is currently in active use.
+The Pod facilitate the export of Longhorn volume via an internally hosted NFSv4 server.
+Additionally, a corresponding Service is created for each RWX volume, serving as the designated endpoint for actual NFSv4 client connections.

 {{< figure src="/img/diagrams/rwx/rwx-arch.png" >}}